-DBS is overall considered a relatively safe neurosurgical procedure with low mortality.
-However, akin to other surgical procedures, DBS surgeries can be complicated by intraoperative and postoperative complications such as intracranial bleeding, seizure, stroke, hardware malfunction, infection, prolonged length of hospitalization, and postoperative confusion.
+Deep Brain Stimulation is a relatively safe neurosurgical procedure with low mortality.
+However, similar to other surgical procedures, DBS surgeries are complicated by intraoperative and postoperative complications e.g. intracranial bleeding, seizure, stroke, hardware malfunction, infection, prolonged length of hospitalization, and postoperative confusion.

 Regarding complications of DBS surgery, a study by Dr. Doshi in 2011 with a mean duration of follow-up of more than 5 years showed confusion in 3.9%, hardware infection in 4.5%, and malfunction of the implantable pulse generator (IPG) in 1.4% in a series of 153 patients.

 This also includes most serious complication of intracerebral haemorrhage during DBS surgery in only 1.2% of patients, one of the lowest in the world.

 A recent study among more than 500 patients who have undergone DBS surgery showing further reduction in rate of different complications is coming up for publication.